 Vice President, Initiatives

-Prior to joining CAEL, Finch was the Assistant Director for Postsecondary Completion Initiatives for the Tennessee Higher Education Commission (THEC).
-His main responsibilities were to direct and coordinate grant-funded policy and program initiatives related to completion efforts, particularly in the areas of adult education and PLA.
+Before joining CAEL, Finch was the Assistant Director for Postsecondary Completion Initiatives for the Tennessee Higher Education Commission (THEC).
+He directed and coordinated grant-funded policy and program initiatives in adult education and CPL.

 - The Adult Learner: A Critical Ally for State Economic Development” in the Council of State Government’s Book of the States 2016